 At Rivergum we understand that one size does not fit all.
 We are inspired to help students to develop an inquiring, questioning, exploratory approach to life.
 We believe children should love learning, love creating, love exploring, and love seeking answers to the powerful questions that inspire them – and be able to utilise their strengths to demonstrate their passion and knowledge.

-We offer a full curriculum aligned with nationally approved standards.
+We offer a full curriculum aligned the Australian Curriculum.
 We deliver each aspect of the curriculum within the context of the distinctively Christian story of life.
 We give particular attention to core skills (such as literacy, numeracy and investigation), while offering rich and diverse learning experiences.

 - An emphasis on strong grounding in literacy and numeracy.